mmgaggle/bd/README.md

 # About

-This is an Ansible Playbook to setup all the components that are commonly used by data driven organizations.
-The purpose of the playbook is to accelerate the deployment of big data labs, enforcing consistency across labs, and to otherwise simply the deployment of a very complex application stack.
+This is an Ansible Playbook to deploy data lab environments with any number of tools commonly used by by data driven organizations.
+The purpose of the playbook is to accelerate the deployment of data labs, enforcing consistency across labs, for functional and performance testing.

 # Dependencies